dandr94/tender-project-backend/README.md

 It extracts key information such as contracting authority details, contract descriptions, awarded winners, and CPV codes, mapping it to Django models like Authority, Contract, ContractObject, and more.

+This project was initially created as an experiment to build a centralized database of public tender data from XML documents.
+The goal was to:

+- Learn how to parse and understand TED/eForms XML files manually.

+- Build tooling around document parsing without relying on the official TED APIs.

+- Create a foundation for tender analysis, comparisons, and public transparency.

 > ⚠️ **Warning**
 >